intelygenz/the-real-devops-challenge/README.md

 If you are a container hero, an excellent devops...
 We want to see your expertise.
 Use a kubernetes system to deploy the `API`.
 We recommend you to use tools like [minikube](https://kubernetes.io/docs/setup/minikube/) or [microk8s](https://microk8s.io/).

 Write the deployment file *(yaml file)* used to deploy your `API` *(python app and mongodb)*.

+#### Solution:
+More information in the helm [README.md](kubernetes/restaurants-app/README.md) file in the `kubernetes/restaurants-app` folder.
+I have decided to use helm as deployment manager since it will help us to configure our application for deploying it in several environments.